TQgit/ud_fsnd_capstone_nutrition_api/README.md

 # Capstone Nutrition Facts API & Database

 This is my capstone project for the Udacity fullstack nanodegree program.
-It is a Flask and SQLalchemy server utilizing a postgres database to store nutritional value data of restaurant offerings, it can be run locally and is also deployed using `gunicorn` on Heroku !!!TODO Here.
-The API can be used to add, retrieve, edit and delete entries in the database utilizing Auth0 for authorization.
+It is a Flask and SQLalchemy server utilizing a postgres database to store nutritional value data of restaurant offerings, it can be run locally and is also deployed using `gunicorn` on Heroku [Here.](https://nutrition-fsnd-capstone.herokuapp.com/) The API can be used to add, retrieve, edit and delete entries in the database utilizing Auth0 for authorization.
 Details on how to run the app and API usage is provided in the following documentation.

 ## Getting Started